X-Rafaelim/InfoCar/README.md

 ```
 ## Android APP

-For the final step we have the phone app that the only thing that the app does is show the information about the car models and the user can see kind of an "menu" to choose the car brand and after the model from the brand
+For the final step, we have the phone app that the only thing that the app does is show the information about the car models, and the user can see  a "menu" to choose the car brand and after the model from the brand

 ## Future Updates

-For some time i will not work on this app because i am taking mini vacations but the updates that the app needs and in a future will have is:
+For some time I will not work on this app because I am taking mini-vacations, but the updates that the app needs and in the future will have is:

 * Website to put the information in the DataBase
 * Upgrade the code
 * Add search bar
-* Add filters to things like : hp, fuel type...
+* Add filters to things like: HP, fuel type...
-* And more things that i will think in the future
+* And more things that I will think in the future